 • Slopes are a major factor related to loss-of-control and tip-over accidents, which can result in severe injury or death.
 Operation on all slopes requires extra caution.

-• Mow up and down slopes, not across.
+• Drive up and down a hill - not across.

 • Watch for holes, ruts, bumps, rocks, or other hidden objects.
 Uneven terrain could overturn the machine.
 Tall grass can hide obstacles.